Medical Cannabis Reduces Use of Opioids

 Since 1996, when California became the first U.S state to legalize medical marijuana, many other states have joined suit… including Florida.
 Even before Florida legalized medical marijuana, medical scientists discovered the pharmacological effects of cannabinoids, which occur when the THC in marijuana binds with the cannabinoid receptors in the brain.
 This discovery by Miles Herkenham in the early 1990s was when marijuana or cannabis was beginning to be a viable medical solution to relieving pain.
 Qualified physicians, where medical marijuana is legal, could now recommend marijuana as a pain reliever without any legal repercussions.
 As studies continue to show, medical marijuana is changing the availability of opioid alternatives, due to effectiveness and results medical cannabis provides.

-The main purpose of the study was to determine if medical marijuana was more effective at managing pain versus opioids that might have otherwise Alternative to opioids Tampa, FLbeen ineffective for some patients.
+The main purpose of the study was to determine if medical marijuana was more effective at managing pain versus opioids that might have otherwise been ineffective for some patients.
 It is worth noting that the study was conducted at a medical cannabis dispensary, where those participating in the study were likely to already believe in the benefits of medical marijuana.

 “The 185 patients from a medical marijuana dispensary in Ann Arbor also reported fewer side effects from their medications and a 45-percent improvement in quality of life since using cannabis to manage pain.”